jump-dev/JuMP.jl/CODE_OF_CONDUCT.md

 bug reports are ok, but demands are not.
 Along these lines, it's important to keep in mind that, unless stated otherwise, JuMP's interfaces to commercial solvers are maintained by volunteers who find them useful.
-Pull requests are always welcomed.
-We haven't yet put together a guide for new contributors, but please reach out in the [developer chatroom](https://gitter.im/JuliaOpt/JuMP-dev) with questions about how to get started.
+Pull requests are always welcomed, please check out our [contributing guide](https://github.com/JuliaOpt/JuMP.jl/tree/master/.github/CONTRIBUTING.md).
+You can also reach out in the [developer chatroom](https://gitter.im/JuliaOpt/JuMP-dev) with questions about how to get started.

 ## Any concerns?